warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     @@MSGREF
         the reference SMTP message id

+    @@USERAUTH
+        name of the SMTP authenticated user, or "-" if no authentication has been supplied

     Here 'command' is the name of an external program that processes the message and returns its processing result.
 If it returns '6' the message